<<<<<<< HEAD ======= >>>>>>> globalMenuUpdate

 • Each guideline has been completed (Guidelines for Sports Business, Basic Policy and Guidelines for Public Affairs Business, and Guidelines for the Prevention of Unfair Bidding, etc.).
 In FY2023, there were 193 consultations regarding the Sports Business Guidelines, 365 consultations regarding the Public Affairs Business Guidelines, and 19 consultations regarding the Guidelines for the Prevention of Unfair Bidding, etc.

-Reference to the previous status of progress
+Reference to the previous status of progress.

-A survey targeting all dentsu Japan employees was conducted in November 2023, and a second survey targeting approximately 5,000 employees through a sample survey was conducted in February 2024.
+The first survey targeting all dentsu Japan employees was conducted in November 2023, and the second and the third survey were conducted in February and in May 2024 by targeting approximately 5,000 employees through a sample survey.

 The overviews of the results of the surveys;

-• The items whose scores particularly improved were "reference to integrity" (recognition and understanding) and "specific understanding of integrity.
+• The items whose scores particularly improved were "reference to integrity" (recognition and understanding) and "specific understanding of integrity".

-The monitoring evaluation of the Mindset and Behavior Reform by the three outside members is as follows (as of April 30, 2024)
+The monitoring evaluation of the Mindset and Behavior Reform by the three outside members is as follows (as of September 2024)

 ●Mr. Itami